griffinroach/NFL-Draft-Value/README.md

 Because the space between picks is not constant, there is a large concentration of players with low value picks.
 However, the line drawn by R shows there is a increase in Weighted Approximate Value overall as Pick Value increases.
 ## Regressions
+The first regression I created in R only used one variable, pick value, and it attempted to explain the Weighted Adjusted Value of players.
+The problem I encourted was the players drafted very recently were being compared against players who had played many more seasons and accumulated more Weighted Adjusted Value.
+Because I
 ## When to Draft Each Position

 ## Draft Performance by Team